intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAzure/README.md

 apt-get install libssl-dev

+To check if they are already installed : ldconfig –p | grep libssl ldd $(which ssh) | grep libcrypto

 ## Plug in your sensor
 Connect the Grove Rotary Angle Sensor to pin **A0** on the Grove Pi+